jakedmtr/heart-disease-analysis/README.md

 ![Chol analysis](images/prevalence_by_chol.png)

-### Fasting Blood Pressure
+### Fasting Blood Sugar

-Explain what you found about fasting blood pressure.
+Explain what you found about fasting blood sugar.

 ![Cpt analysis](images/prevalence_by_fbs.png)